San Juan de Sicilia: Scotland and destruction

 One of the merchants who provisioned the ship was John Smollet, from Dumbarton, who is now considered to have been an agent for Sir Francis Walsingham.
-On November 5, 1588, the ship exploded, killing almost everyone on board – including the five hostages.
+On 5 November 1588, the ship exploded, killing almost everyone on board – including the five hostages.
 Of the survivors, MacLean of Duart kept about fifty, and used them in his feuding for another year before having them shipped back home to Spain.

 Uncertain identity, Spanish gold

-Years after the destruction of the San Juan de Sicilia, the ship's identity was forgotten, and rumours of Spanish gold were linked to the wreck.
+Years after the destruction of San Juan de Sicilia, the ship's identity was forgotten, and rumours of Spanish gold were linked to the wreck.
 In 1677, the ship was known as "the Armada treasure-ship".
-It was said to have been originally the Florida, and was the almirante (flagship) of the Spanish fleet, and was said to have had a treasure of "30,000,000 of money" on board.
-In fact, the almirante of the fleet made it safely back to port, and no ship by the name Florida is known to have taken part in the Spanish Armada.
-The 'treasure-ship' has also been called the Florencia, however the real Florencia also survived the expedition.
+It was said to have been originally Florida, and was almirante (flagship) of the Spanish fleet, and was said to have had a treasure of "30,000,000 of money" on board.
+In fact, almirante of the fleet made it safely back to port, and no ship by the name Florida is known to have taken part in the Spanish Armada.
+The 'treasure-ship' has also been called Florencia, however the real Florencia also survived the expedition.
 It wasn't until the turn of the 20th century that serious scholarship cast light onto the ship's true identity.

 To complicate matters, there were several ships with the name San Juan – at least nine of them.
 Another complication is that there are known to have been at least two men with the name Diego Enríquez in the fleet, though one can be distinguished by the name Tellez.
 In early accounts of the wreck, the captain was called Diego Manrique, although no officer of the fleet is known to have had this name.